Women and children first

 In a 2012 interview with the BBC, maritime expert Robert Ashdown stated that, in modern-day evacuations, people will usually help the most vulnerable – typically those injured, elderly or very young – to escape first.

-A 2012 study by Uppsala University economists found that the "women and children first" rule is a myth, and that men have a survival advantage in shipwrecks, with a survival rate of 34.5% compared to 17.8% for women in a sample of 18 disasters.
-The study, which analyzed over 15,000 people across different nationalities and time periods, concluded that crew members are also significantly more likely to survive than passengers.
+A 2012 study by Uppsala University economists argued that the "women and children first" rule is a myth, and that men have a survival advantage in shipwrecks, with a survival rate of 34.5% compared to 17.8% for women in a sample of 18 disasters.
+The study, which analyzed over 15,000 people across different nationalities and time periods, concluded with the proposition that crew members are also significantly more likely to survive than passengers.